F9393/Interaction-Classification-with-Key-Actor-Detection-in-Videos/readme.md

 	sbatch scripts/optimize_slurm.sh
 	```
 	Trials are evaluated sequentially with each trial executed on multiple GPUs.
 Presently, simultaneous evalutation of multiple trials on multiple GPUs is not supported.

+## Data Augmentation

+We used [imgaug](https://github.com/aleju/imgaug)  for image and keypoint augmentation.